rweekly/rweekly.org/draft.md

 + [RStudio Connect v1.6.4](https://blog.rstudio.com/2018/06/19/rstudio-connect-v1-6-4/)

++ [future.apply 1.0.0](https://cran.r-project.org/package=future.apply) - Apply Function to Elements in Parallel using Futures (a milestone release)

 ### Insights

 + [Drinking from the Firehose: using R to keep up with current ML and AI research](https://www.eokodie.com/blog/drinking-from-the-firehose-using-r-to-keep-up-with-current-ml-research---part-1/)